GeoMOER/moer-base-python/docs/units/_unit06/unit06-10_homeworks.md

 # Loops in Python

 Please save your solutions for Exercises 1 to 4 in a single Python script named `unit06__ex(1-4)code.py`.
-For Bonus Exercise 10, use a separate script named `unit06__ex5code.py`.
+For Bonus Exercise, use a separate script named `unit06__ex5code.py`.

 Save both scripts in the same `unit06` folder, compress the folder into a `.zip` file, and upload it to ILIAS.